tebatso191/pokemon-management/README.md

 #### Pokemon (REST API)
 Full list of available REST endpoints could be found in Swagger UI, could be called using link: **http://localhost:5000/microservice-ui**

+## CI/CD

+CodePipeline: This service will create a pipeline by combining all the above services and managing the CI/CD process.

+CodeBuild: AWS CodeBuild is used to build the code.
+To build the code, AWS search for a buildspec yml file.

+ECR (Elastic Container Registry): Amazon Elastic Container Registry (ECR) is a fully managed container registry that makes it easy to store, manage, share, and deploy your container images and artifacts anywhere.

+ECS (Elastic Container Service): This service pulls the docker image from ECR and deploys the docker image in EC2 or as serverless (Fargate).
+Here, in this tutorial, we will use the Fargate type launch.

+## How Our Pokemon-Management CI/CD Works?
+1. Manage your source code.
+2. Manage your docker image by ECR.
+3. Build a docker image.
+4. Docker image deployment to ECS.
+5. CodePipeline to automate a process.

 ## Architecture Diagram
 <img width="576" alt="11" src="https://user-images.githubusercontent.com/25712816/91267149-570d0780-e790-11ea-8497-806b30cbcfc2.PNG">